Around Central Alaska by Rail – Fairbanks to Anchorage (Winter Edition)

-The Fairbanks to Anchorage trip is a 12-hour journey through some of the most stunning vistas in North America.
+The Fairbanks to Anchorage trip with Alaska Railroad is a 12-hour journey through some of the most stunning vistas in North America.

 I considered this train trip a sightseeing tour while waiting on the concourse of Fairbanks train station.
-It was 8:00 am, and it was still dark outside.
-This was the only day of the week that the train would transport passengers from the Aurora capital Fairbanks to Alaska’s largest city, Anchorage.
-There were no crowds, beggars, overnight sleepers, newspaper vendors, and fast-food stands.
-Here, passengers shared stories with employees, tourists took photos of the northernmost train station in the USA, and my friend and I looked curiously at the model train displayed in a large glass case in the middle of the concourse, and tried to figure out the routes.
+It was 8:00 am, and still dark outside.
+This was the only day of the week that the Alaska Railroad train would transport passengers from the Aurora capital Fairbanks to Alaska’s largest city, Anchorage.
+There were no crowds, beggars, overnight sleepers, newspaper vendors, or fast-food stands.
+Here, passengers shared stories with employees, tourists took photos of the northernmost train station in the USA, and my friend Hilary and I looked at the model train displayed in a large glass case in the middle of the concourse, and tried to figure out the routes.

 It was a cold morning.
-Yesterday we had the shortest amount of daylight I have experienced in my life – three-and-a-half hours sunlight.
+Yesterday we had seen the shortest amount of daylight I have experienced in my life – three-and-a-half hours.
 The sun barely appeared on the horizon at noon and disappeared at 2:30 p.m.
-This morning, when the first twilight illuminated the northern sky around 9:30 a.m., the full moon showed up at its brightest, shining upon the mountain range.
+Just this morning, when the first twilight illuminated the northern sky around 9:30 a.m., the full moon shown at its brightest. shining upon the mountain range.
 With all types of terrain in sight, the vista passing was dreamlike.

 In winter, the train known as the Aurora Winter Train takes a 12-hour journey via some of North America’s most beautiful scenery and remote wildernesses.
 The train traveled in the remote wildernesses for hours.
 We did not see anyone for hundreds of miles.
 There were only mountain after mountain, permafrost, thick blankets of snow, frozen rivers, flocked trees, and secluded cabins – as your company, but you will end up in the middle of civilization that is the heart of Anchorage.